Military citadels under London: Ministry of Defence citadels

 The Ministry of Defence (MOD) Main Building in Whitehall was outfitted with two bunkers, known as the North and South Citadels, when first built.
 The site of the South Citadel was later used for an improved "Defence Crisis Management Centre" bunker.
 The bunker is named after the ancient Greek poet Pindar whose house was the only one left standing in Thebes following the city's destruction in 335 BC.

 Planning for the Pindar bunker began in 1979, with ministerial approval being granted in November 1982 and construction starting in 1984.
 Originally due to become operational in 1989 or 1990, the bunker instead became operational in December 1992.
 The bunker cost £126.3 million, £66.3 million of which was spent on the civil engineering element; computer equipment was much more expensive to install than originally estimated as there was very little physical access to what was a confined site.

 Pindar has two floors; the lower floor contains the Ministry of Defence's Joint Operations Centre (previously situated on the fifth floor of the MOD Main Building), and the upper floor consists of Government Emergency Rooms (comprising the Prime Minister, Secretaries of State, the Cabinet Secretary, and some Permanent Secretaries), an element of the Joint Intelligence Organisation, and a telecommunications secretariat and a Cabinet Office Communications Centre (COMCEN) element.
 Onsite facilities include stores for items ranging from CBRN equipment to personal hygiene products, a television studio and broadcast centre, a decontamination suite, briefing and conference rooms, a "crisis control room", and a medical bay.
-Pindar can house "an absolute maximum" of four hundred personnel and provides protection against the blast, radiation, and electromagnetic pulse effects of "all but a direct hit or very near miss" by nuclear weapons; it further provides protection against conventional bombing, sabotage, biological and chemical attack, and flooding, though an 1987 assessment determined that it could be potentially overwhelmed by newer precision-guided munitions.
+Pindar can house "an absolute maximum" of four hundred personnel and provides protection against the blast, radiation, and electromagnetic pulse effects of "all but a direct hit or very near miss" by nuclear weapons; it further provides protection against conventional bombing, sabotage, biological and chemical attack, and flooding, though a 1987 assessment determined that it could potentially be overwhelmed by newer precision-guided munitions.
 The bunker was intended to be capable of thirty days' independent operation, seven of which could be spent in a sealed condition in case of persistent chemicals or nuclear fallout.